 Dough is made for topping the berry cobbler.

-The dough is then pinched into small pieces and placed all over the top of the fruit for the cobbler.
+Pinch the dough into small pieces and place it all over the top of the fruit for the cobbler.

 Dough is pinched off and covers the entire surface of the fruit for cobbler.

-Granulated sugar is lightly sprinkled on top of the cobbler dough, then the berry cobbler is ready to be cooked on the smoker or in the oven..
+Lightly sprinkle granulated sugar on top of the cobbler dough and then the berry cobbler is ready to be cooked on the smoker or in the oven.

-If planning to bake in oven, preheat oven to 350°, then bake for 30-35 minutes or until topping is golden brown, and juices are bubbling around the edges.
-If you are using a Traeger grill, follow instructions below.
+If planning to bake this in an oven, preheat oven to 350°F. and then bake for 30-35 minutes or until the crumb topping is golden brown and the juices are bubbling around the edges.

 Instructions For Cooking On Traeger Grill Or Other Smoker